DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 ```
 This invokes Stackdriver via the httpClient from within a JavaScript callout.
 The httpClient does not wait for a response.
 This means a minimum of delay introduced into the proxy flow.

-To invoke the Stackdriver and wait for a response, we can use ServiceCallout.
+To invoke the API that logs to Stackdriver and waits for a response, we can use ServiceCallout.
 Like this:

 ```
 curl -i https://ORGNAME-ENVNAME.apigee.net/stackdriver-1/t1 \